-Steps to Address These Areas of Low Performance and Performance Gaps
+Steps to Address These Areas of Opportunity Gaps and Low Performance

 Much of the LCAP was designed to address these performance gaps and programming has been in place to accelerate learning, provide opportunities for credit recovery, support social-emotional learning, improve assessment and Tier 1 & 2 learning intervention, English Learner and student with disability program enhancement, restorative practices in classrooms and to support positive campus climate and student behavior, and more robust Wellness Centers.
-Metrics have been established to measure the progress of these students groups within LCAP Goal 2.
+Metrics have been established to measure the progress of these stu Goal 2. ident groups within LCAP AUHSD Local Control and Accountability Plan Page 8 of